Bayesian aggregation of average data: An application in drug development: Bayesian aggregation of average data

-We then want to update our inference using an {\em external dataset}, $y^{\prime}=(y^{\prime}_{jt}; j=1,\dots, J^{\prime}; t=1,\dots,T^{\prime})$, on $J^{\prime}$ individuals at $T^{\prime}$ time points, assumed to be generated under the model, $p(y^{\prime}_j|\alpha^{\prime}_j,\phi^{\prime})$.
+We then want to update our inference using an {\em external dataset}, $y^{\prime}=(y^{\prime}_{jk}; j=1,\dots, J^{\prime}; k=1,\dots,T^{\prime})$, on $J^{\prime}$ individuals at $T^{\prime}$ time points, assumed to be generated under the model, $p(y^{\prime}_j|\alpha^{\prime}_j,\phi^{\prime})$.
 There are two complications: \begin{itemize} \item The external data, $y^{\prime}$, are modeled using a process with parameters $\phi^{\prime}$ that are similar to but not identical to those of the original data.
 We shall express our model in terms of the difference between the two parameter vectors, $\delta=\phi^{\prime}-\phi$.
 We assume the prior distribution factorizes as $p(\phi,\delta)=p(\phi)p(\delta)$.

 We assume that all the differences between the two studies, and the populations which they represent, are captured in $\delta$.
-One could think of $\phi$ and $\phi^{\prime}$ as two instances from a population of studies; if we were to combine data from several external studies it would make sense to include between-study variation using an additional set of hyperparameters in the hierarchical model.
+One could think of $\phi$ and $\phi^{\prime}$ as two instances from a population of studies; if we were to combine data from several external trials it would make sense to include between-trial variation using an additional set of hyperparameters in the hierarchical model.

 \item We do not measure $y^{\prime}$ directly; instead we observe the time series of averages, $\bar{y}^{\prime} = (\bar{y}^{\prime}_1, \dots, \bar{y}^{\prime}_T)$.
 And, because of nonlinearity in the data model, we cannot simply write the model for the external average data, $p(\bar{y}^{\prime}|\alpha^{\prime},\phi^{\prime})$, in closed form. \end{itemize} This is a problem of meta-analysis, for which there is a longstanding concern when the different pieces of information to be combined come from different sources or are reported in different ways \cite[see, for example,][]{higgins_borrowing_1996,dominici_meta-analysis_1999}.